sriup/generic_automation_framework/ReadMe.md

 <details>
     <summary>Encryption</summary>
     <p>
 Data security is a priority for any organization in the modern world.
-Hence, this framework provides the option of encrypting the data using AES algorithm.
+Hence, this genericframework provides the option of encrypting the data using AES algorithm.
 This will help in keeping the data safe.
 Please use the below steps to enable this feature.